Cryptopsy: None So Live (2002–2004)

 In June 2001, Cryptopsy played their first concert in their hometown of Montreal in four years and attracted an audience of more than 2,000.
 The concert was recorded and, in 2003, released as a live album, None So Live.
 This release was LaCroix's only contribution to Cryptopsy's discography; he was not fluent enough in English to write lyrics on the same level as his predecessors.

 Lord Worm rejoined the band and through summer 2004, Cryptopsy played shows in the Montreal area, and began a full Canadian tour in September, with former guitarist Miguel Roy filling in for the unavailable Jon Levasseur.
 In October, Martyr and former Gorguts guitarist Dan Mongrain took over second guitar duties for the live dates.
 The setlist for this tour began with the entire None So Vile album, followed by songs from Blasphemy Made Flesh and Whisper Supremacy.
 The Canada 2004 tour ended at Cryptopsy's performance on November 6 at the Trois-Rivieres Metalfest IV, which was filmed for a live DVD.
-The DVD Live at Trois-Rivieres Metalfest IV was released in 2005.
+The DVD Live at Trois-Rivieres Metalfest IV was released independently in 2005.
+The band sold the DVD at gigs.

 Once Was Not (2005–2006)

 On January 31, 2005, Jon Levasseur announced that he had lost interest in extreme music and amicably departed Cryptopsy.
 Dan Mongrain remained on guitar duties for the Back to the Worms tour through the United States from February to May.
 After the tour's completion Mongrain also departed in order to continue his work with Martyr.
 It was then announced that Cryptopsy's next album, Once Was Not, would be released on October 18, 2005.
 The album features original vocalist Lord Worm, Flo Mounier, Eric Langlois, and Alex Auburn handling all guitar duties except the intro track "Luminum".
 On September 28 it was announced that the new touring guitarist would be Christian Donaldson of Mythosis.
+The album also showed a heightened experimentation in the band's songwriting, introducing some slight elements of avant-garde, mathcore and others.
 The band toured North America with Suffocation, Despised Icon, and Aborted.
 After a break, and the release of Flo Mounier's instructional drumming DVD Extreme Metal Drumming 101, the band toured Europe with Grave, Aborted, Dew-Scented, and others, then toured America and Australia.
 Following their second tour of Europe, UK, and Scandinavia, guitarist Christian Donaldson became a permanent member of the band.